-Organisations that pursue a social mission as a ‘hybrid organisation’ typically face two key challenges:
+Organisations that pursue a social mission as a ‘hybrid organisation’ typically face two key challenges on their accountability:

 Social enterprises can have potentially conflicting objectives and interests as their dual goals do not necessarily align and may be contradictory.
-It is then important to choose a board whose long-term strategy prioritises social results over financial.
+Therefore, it is important to choose a board whose long-term strategy prioritises social results over financial gain.

 Forming purposeful partnerships can be beneficial for both social enterprises and profits.
 USYD Business School Associate Professor, Ranjit Voola, explains that “the solution to the big questions of our time [achieving the UN Sustainable Development Goals] needs to come from us all, working together”.

-Leveraging current capabilities of each partner is essential to achieve shared prosperity while meeting common social goals and in particular the framework provided by the SDGs.
+Leveraging current capabilities of each partner is essential to achieve shared prosperity.
+Furthermore, it will ensure that both common social goals and the framework provided by the SDGs are met.
 Leading companies and their strategic partners have implemented commercially viable and inclusive business models to provide scalable solutions to address the needs of the world’s poorest people.
 Commercial entities should then look to form genuine partnerships to engage with SDGs proactively.